-23. March 25th - Stop the Spread Business Information Line Now Open at 1-888-444-3659 - Currently Active

-- The province has launched a toll-free line 1-888-444-3659 to provide support to Ontario businesses who have questions about the province's recent emergency order to close at-risk workplaces. - o Help is available from Monday to Sunday, from 8:30 a.m.-5:00 p.m. - Businesses who have questions about closures of at-risk workplaces or how emergency measures impact their business or employment can call the Stop the Spread Business Information Line.

-24. March 19th - Municipal Emergency Act, 2020 - Supply Chain - Temporary Changes to Municipal Noise By-Laws: Currently Active

-- The new legislation ensures that for the near future, the delivery of goods to Ontario's businesses and consumers isn't impacted by municipal noise bylaws that may unintentionally be impeding such deliveries when they are most urgently needed. - The new legislation will waive local noise by-laws allowing delivery trucks to operate overnight.

-These temporary changes will allow businesses to transfer goods between their warehouses and retail stores 24 hours a day, seven days a week.

-25. March 19th - Commercial Vehicles - Extension of validation Periods for Driver, Vehicle and Carrier Products: Currently Active

-- New regulations include extensions for driver licences, licence plate validation, Ontario Photo Cards, and Commercial Vehicle Operator Registration certificates, among others. - The Ministry of Transportation is also automatically extending the due dates for medical or vision reports - This extension will be in place until such time that, based on the advice of Ontario's Chief Medical Officer of Health and public health officials, the current situation improves.
+- The government will be looking for the most viable, innovative proposals that can quickly provide critical goods and services and the greatest benefit to the people of Ontario. - The fund is time-limited and will be available to companies and organizations across the province. - 27.
+March 25th Stop the Spread Business Information Line Now Open at 1-888-444- 3659 - Currently Active - The province has launched a toll-free line 1-888-444-3659 to provide support to Ontario businesses who have questions about the province's recent emergency order to close at-risk workplaces. - Help is available from Monday to Sunday, from 8:30 a.m.-5:00 p.m. - Businesses who have questions about closures of at-risk workplaces or how emergency measures impact their business or employment can call the Stop the Spread Business Information Line. - 28.
+March 19th Municipal Emergency Act, 2020 Supply Chain Temporary Changes to Municipal Noise By-Laws: Currently Active - The new legislation ensures that for the near future, the delivery of goods to Ontario's businesses and consumers isn't impacted by municipal noise bylaws that may unintentionally be impeding such deliveries when they are most urgently needed. - The new legislation will waive local noise by-laws allowing delivery trucks to operate overnight. - These temporary changes will allow businesses to transfer goods between their warehouses and retail stores 24 hours a day, seven days a week. - 29.
+March 19th Commercial Vehicles Extension of validation Periods for Driver, Vehicle and Carrier Products: Currently Active - New regulations include extensions for driver licences, licence plate validation, Ontario Photo Cards, and Commercial Vehicle Operator Registration certificates, among others. - The Ministry of Transportation is also automatically extending the due dates for medical or vision reports - This extension will be in place until such time that, based on the advice of Ontario's Chief Medical Officer of Health and public health officials, the current situation improves.